handpoint/ecommdoc/docs/digitalwalletsandapms.md

 ### Implementation

 If a transaction is sent to the Hosted Integration using a `merchantID` which is part of a routing group containing a PPRO Merchant Account, then the Hosted Payment Page will show alternative payment method (APM) buttons for each payment method listed in the `allowedPaymentMethods` field.
-When clicked on the Hosted Payment Page may request further details from the Customer before opening the APM Checkout allowing the Customer to pay using that APM.
+When clicked, the Hosted Payment Page may request further details from the Customer before opening the APM Checkout allowing the Customer to pay using that APM.

 To customise the alternative payment methods checkout experience, you may send various options in the `pproCheckoutOptions` field in your initial request.